Go back

 • Safety and Monitoring: During each infusion, a dedicated sitter is present to ensure the patient's safety and provide support.
 This close monitoring is crucial for managing any immediate side effects and enhancing the overall comfort of the patient during the treatment process.

-What to Expect After Infusion
+What to Expect After an Infusion

 • Patients will need a ride home and are encouraged to have a restful day afterward.
 They should expect to feel back to baseline within about 3 hours, given that the half-life of ketamine is 2.2 hours.
 However, they cannot drive for at least 12 hours after the infusion.